AramZS/notebook/README.md

 ### YAML

 - `define:` Show the Wikipedia definition
 - `public:` This note is intended to be published.
-No note will be published without it
+No note will be published without it being true
 - `mainlink:` This note is referring to a URL as its primary subject.
 - `go:` This link are part of how we define this page
 - `isBasedOn:` This page is a direct other page and should be considered a replica or summary of that page.